julian-klode/lingolang/docs/evaluation.md

 evaluating an expression - then we could create a new permission where the borrowed part is replaced by an unusable permission.
 But this then leads to the shallowness problem mentioned above.

 The implementation is _ambiguous_: Permissions for types and values are stored in the same namespace.
-This is not a real problem, though, as Go ensures that we can't use type in value contexts and vice versa.
+This is not a real problem, though, as Go ensures that we cannot use type in value contexts and vice versa.

 As seen in \fref{sec:visitIdent}, moving a value out of the store also happens for non-linear values.
 This is overly broad: If a value is not linear, it should be